 In January 1995, the Company and certain shareholders entered into an agreement pursuant to which they sold an aggregate of 5,549,630 shares of Common Stock to the First Reserve Funds at a purchase price of \$4.50 per share.
-In connection with the purchases of such shares of Common Stock, each of the First Reserve Funds, Gerald G. Reuhl, Owen Kratz, S. James Nelson, Jr. and the other shareholders of the Company entered into a registration rights agreement (the "1995 Registration Rights Agreement") with the Company providing for demand and piggyback registration rights with respect to such shares.
-In connection with the Purchase Agreement, the Company and Coflexip entered into a registration rights agreement (the "1997 Registration Rights Agreement") providing for demand and piggyback registration rights with respect to such shares.
-In April 1997, the 1995 Registration Rights Agreement was amended and restated (the "First Amended and Restated 1995 Registration Rights Agreement") in its entirety to conform its terms to the 1997 Registration Rights Agreement.
+In connection with the purchases of such shares of Common Stock, each of the First Reserve Funds, Gerald G. Reuhl, Owen Kratz, S. James Nelson, Jr. and the other shareholders of the Company entered into a registration rights agreement with the Company providing for demand and piggyback registration rights with respect to such shares.
+In connection with the Purchase Agreement, the Company and Coflexip entered into a registration rights agreement and piggyback registration rights with respect to such shares.
+These registration rights with respect to such shares.
 These registration rights agreements provide that if the Company proposes to register any of its securities under the Securities Act, the holder is entitled to include shares of Common Stock owned by such holder in such offering provided, among other conditions, that the underwriters of any offering have the right to limit the number of such shares included in such registration.
 Such registration rights agreements further provide for registration upon the request of holders of at least 5% of the shares of Common Stock subject to the agreement.
 See "Description of Capital Stock -- Registration Rights."